Zarmeena667/SQL-Project1-LHL/cleaning_data.md

 5. Duplicate Values

-There were duplicate values found in sales_by_sku table.
+There were duplicate values found in analytics table for fullvisitorid

 ```sql
 SELECT *